sourcegraph/about/handbook/sales/onboarding/joining_customer_calls.md

 ## How to join calls to speak

-If you want to speak directly with customers or prospects, you should first post in the #CE and #Sales channels what you'd like to talk about and with what (types of) customers or prospects.
-Then you'll work with the CE and Sales team members directly to set up new calls or join existing ones.
+If you want to speak directly with customers or prospects, you should prepare a document with a list of questions, the account profile types you'd be interested in speaking with, and the purpose of the call.
+Share this document with the Sales and CE teams via Slack and work with them directly to set up or join calls.